 Infant Mortality

-Infant mortality rate lower than state rate but disparities by neighborhood and race/ethnicity continue
+King County's infant mortality rate is lower than Washington State's, but disparities by race/ethnicity persist

 Infant mortality is the death of an infant before their first birthday.
 The infant mortality rate is widely used as a measure of the overall health of a community, as it is a general indicator of unmet need and is associated with determinants of health.
 Addressing these determinants, including socioeconomic status, access to and quality of medical care, nutrition, and education is likely to reduce infant mortality.

-• Region and city/neighborhood: Infant mortality in South King County (5.1 per 1,000) was significantly higher than the county average and about twice that of East (2.7 per 1,000) and North (2.5 per 1,000) King County.
-The rate was as high as 12.0 per 1,000 in Seattle – Downtown, Belltown, and First Hill – more than three times the county average and higher than most King County neighborhoods.
+• Region and city/neighborhood: Infant mortality in South King County (5.3 per 1,000) was higher than the county average and about twice that of East (2.7 per 1,000) and North (2.6 per 1,000) King County.
+The rate was as high as 11.3 per 1,000 in Seattle – Downtown, Belltown, and First Hill – more than three times the county average and higher than most King County neighborhoods.

 Notes & Sources